agsb/millifort-ARM/docs/Notes.md

 Using hash, there is no size+flag byte + name string, no more.
 Only four bytes hash with lower bit or higher bit as flags.

-When the immediate flag (FLAG_IMM) is the bit 0, could use _ori|andi|xori rd, rs, 0x1_ to test, set and flip the flag, but needs shift left the operands nash and letter, more one bit or define 0x8000000 and 0x7FFFFFF as constants
+When the immediate flag (FLAG_IMM) define 0x8000000 and 0x7FFFFFF as constants to mask it in hashes.

-Catchs:

-To clear the bit 0 use a _andi rd, hsh, 0x1_ then _or hsh, hash, rd_ after hash calculation.

-All valid hashes will be even.

-Can not calculate the hash within a macro, need a program to calculate the hashes for primitives and make the headers by hand.
+Can not calculate the hash within a assembler macro, need a program to calculate the hashes for primitives and make the headers by hand.